Workers' Compensation Rate Comparison

 Assembly Bill 227 which became effective on January 1, 2004 requires the Insurance Commissioner to establish an on-line rate comparison for the top 50 workers' compensation insurers.
 AB 227 is codified in California Insurance Code §11742(b) and requires a report displaying rates in ascending order for each classification code for the top 50 insurers.

 The rates displayed below under the section "Base Rate Listed by Classification" are obtained from the rate filings submitted by each workers' compensation insurer pursuant to California Insurance Code §11735.
 The rates shown are "manual base rates" and may be further modified by insurers through "rating plans" to reflect individual account characteristics and safety records, and by experience modifications for those employers that qualify for experience rating.
 Rating plans may include debits or surcharges for new businesses or employers with an adverse loss history, as well as credits for those with favorable safety records or procedures.
 Therefore, the rates shown will not necessarily be the final rates shown on your policy and are NOT quotes, but they do show the average base rate differential that insurers are authorized to charge.
-A table of filed rating plan debits and credits for each of the insurers showing some of the adjustments to base rates may be viewed by following this link: WC Rating Values.
+A table of filed rating plan debits and credits for each of the insurers showing some of the adjustments to base rates may be viewed by following the WC Rating Values link below.
 This list shows the rating values filed by all insurers and is not limited to the top 50.